Fath-Ali Khan Qajar: Biography

 According to the Iranologist Abd al-Hosayn Nava'i, "Much of the information about Fath-Ali Khan's early career must be used cautiously as it is based mainly on chronicles from the Qajar period intent on presenting the career of the immediate forefathers of the dynasty in a flatteringly heroic manner."
-During the reign of Soltan Hoseyn, Fath-Ali Khan and his brothers Fadl-Ali Khan and Mohammad Ali Beyg were attacked at their fortress of Mobarakabad by the governor of Astarabad, Rostam Mohammad Khan Sa'dlu.
+During the reign of Soltan Hoseyn, Fath-Ali Khan and his brothers Fazl-Ali Khan and Mehr Ali Beyg were attacked at their fortress of Mobarakabad by the governor of Astarabad, Rostam Mohammad Khan Sa'dlu.
 This was done to attempt to thwart the rising authority of the Ashaqa-bash.
 Fath-Ali Khan's two brothers were killed, but he managed to flee and seek safety among the Yomut Turkmen.
 They assisted Fath-Ali Khan in overthrowing Rostam Mohammad Khan Sa'dlu so that Fath-Ali Khan could assume governorship over Astarabad in 1717.

-These incidents occurred during the Afghan siege of Isfahan in 1722, and Fath-Ali Khan's role in the closing years of Safavid authority remains debatable.
-According to one story, he was able to sneak into the city of Isfahan during the night with between two and three thousand soldiers and, through "pure bravery", managed to shift the circumstances in favour of the Safavids.
-However, Fath-Ali Khan was forced to depart to avoid possible imprisonment when jealous courtiers were able to persuade Soltan Hoseyn that he was a too ambitious and daring ally.
-Later Qajar sources essentially echo the same narrative.
-The veracity of this story's historical claims, however, is seriously questioned by the absence of supporting evidence from sources that existed around the same time, such as Judasz Tadeusz Krusinski, Mohammad Mohsen, or Hazin Lahiji.
+Fath-Ali Khan's role during the collapse of the Safavid government, including the Afghan siege of Isfahan in 1722, remains uncertain.
+According to one story, he and 2,000–3,000 of his soldiers sneaked into Isfahan, and through "pure bravery", managed to shift the circumstances in favour of the Safavids.
+However, Fath-Ali Khan was soon forced to depart to avoid possible imprisonment after jealous courtiers persuaded Soltan Hoseyn that Fath-Ali Khan was too ambitious to have as an ally.
+Later Qajar sources generally report the same narrative.
+However, this story is not mentioned by contemporary figures such as Judasz Tadeusz Krusinski, Mohammad Mohsen, or Hazin Lahiji, which makes its authenticity uncertain.

 On 11 October 1726, Shah Tahmasp II had Fath-Ali Khan executed for treason.